GitShanks14/Templates/README.md

 # Templates
 Contains the general structures of code for commonly occurring problems.
-Solely to paste and edit snippets to boost coding speeds.
+Solely to paste and edit snippets to boost my coding speeds.

 Templates for common data structure based problems, and code structures/functions that commonly appear while working on the following classes of tasks will be placed here:
 1. Arduino